 When implementing best practices, it is also important to note that trade-offs may emerge in relation to the extent to which any of these can be pursued given the fact that there may be tensions between some of the recommended best practices.
 For instance, there may be a trade-off between making switching easier for consumers (which typically means there is a lower level of customer validation) and protecting consumers from mis-selling and slamming activity (which typically leads to a higher level of customer validation in the switching process).
-Another trade-off may exist between making switching easier for consumers and ensuring consumers are fully informed of the full implications of the switching process (typically resulting in increased contact points for the consumer, potentially introducing additional friction to the switching process).
+Another trade-off may exist between making switching easier for consumers of the switching process (typically resulting in increased contact points for the consumer, potentially introducing additional friction to the switching process).